swizzlevixen/letterboxd/CONTRIBUTING.rst

 3. The pull request should work for Python 3.6 and 3.7.
 (Once `PyPy <http://pypy.org/>`_ adds support for Python 3.6, the pull request should also work for ``pypy3``.)
 Check https://travis-ci.org/bobtiki/letterboxd/pull_requests and make sure that the tests pass for all supported Python versions.
+4. Use the pull request template to format the description and changelog information for your pull request.

 Tips
 ----